-The LUP contains policies that protect the environmentally sensitive habitat areas resources of the City.
-The LUP Environmentally Sensitive Habitat Areas (ESHA) Map shows the areas thtps://environmentally Sensitive Habitat Areas (ESHA) Map shows the areas <a href="thtps://environmentally Sensitive Habitat Areas (ESHA).
+The LUP contains policies that protect the environmentally sensitive habitat areas of the City.
+The LUP Environmentally Sensitive Habitat Areas (ESHA) Map shows the areas that are designated ESHA.
 In undeveloped areas, entire canyon habitats have been designated, including riparian corridors, coastal sage scrub, chaparral, and woodlands.
 Within developed areas, riparian corridors are designated as ESHA.
-On Point Dume, the <a href="thttps://environmentally.coastal.coas
+On Point Dume, the streams and riparian corridors are designated ESHA.
+These areas are recognized as rare and functioning for wildlife, notwithstanding the disturbances resulting from adjacent residential development.
+Coastal dunes and bluff face areas are designated as ESHA.
+There are also valuable marine resource areas including kelp forests, intertidal areas, and near shore shallow fish habitats.
+The ESHA Map will be reviewed and updated periodically to reflect up to date information and necessary revisions shall be made as an amendment to the LUP.

 The LUP policies establish that the presence of ESHA not already designated on the ESHA map shall be determined on the basis of site-specific study prior to the approval of any development.
-Such determinations shall be reviewed by the City's Environmental Review Board, or other qualified professionals.
+Such determinations shall be reviewed by the City's Environmental Review Board.
 Habitat area found to meet the definition of ESHA shall be accorded all protection provided for ESHA by the LUP.
 ESHA shall be protected against significant disruption of habitat values and only resource dependent uses may be permitted within ESHA.
-If the application of the ESHA policies would result in taking private property for public use, without the payment of just compensation, then a use that is not resource dependent consistent with the ESHA policies will be permitted in accordance with the maximum standards.
-The LUP sets forth the process and parameters for approval of such a use.
+If the application of the ESHA policies would result in taking private property for public use, without the payment of just compensation, then a use that is not resource dependent will be protected and parameters for approval of such a use.